 - The final smoking time averaged one hour and five minutes.

-The Bottom Line: Honestly, i have just not smoked that many San Cristóbals, but what I experienced from the Oficios was surprisingly tasty.
+Honestly, I have just not smoked that many San Cristóbals, but what I experienced from the Oficios was surprisingly tasty.
 It is an extremely smooth cigar, well-balanced and very well-constructed.
 What it is lacking in complexity it somewhat makes up for in balance, and is an overall pretty good smoke.
 The profile is equal parts creamy, sweet and nutty, and if you throw in the great Corona vitola—a size that is on the endangered species list for Habanos—that is just icing on the cake.
 Not worth looking for a box, but worth picking up to try if they come your way.